How to Apply for Food Assistance (SNAP)

 How do I apply for SNAP?

 In most states, households can apply in person at a local SNAP office or use a mail-in option if available.
 Each state has a different application process.
-Frequently, local food banks can assist with SNAP applications.
+Often, local food banks can assist with SNAP applications.

 Eligibility varies between states and depends on three factors: gross monthly income, net income, and assets.
 Some cohorts are ineligible despite earnings, so be sure to check the eligibility guide.
 Once your application is submitted, it may take 30 days for your SNAP office to process it.